There are outstanding hiking trails in the Crowsnest Pass, Alberta, Canada.

 Click on the red links for more detailed information about the hike.

 These are only a few of the excellent hiking and exploration opportunities in the Crowsnest Pass.

 Important guide books for the Crowsnest Pass are, 'Hiking the Southern Rockies' authored by a local Crowsnest resident, Joey Ambrosi, and of particular interest to hikers and fishermen.
 The guide may be available at the Frank Slide Interpretive Centre when you arrive in Crowsnest Pass.

 Another guide is 'Hiking the Historic Crowsnest Pass', assembled by Jane Ross and William Tracy, and published by Rocky Mountain Books.
-This guide may be available from Amazon or in outdoor supply stores.
+This guide may be available online or from outdoor supply stores.